Student-led initiative which calls for a free Erasmus+ ticket envisioning a more sustainable and united Europe.

 Let’s create a win-win-win situation for everyone

 The Erasmus+ programme is exceptional.
 Unfortunately, tens of thousands of students per semester currently use the plane to get to their exchange location.
-Flying is the most climate damaging form of travel: Planes not only emit massive amounts of CO2, nitrogen oxides, aerosols, and water vapour – the substances emitted also have a greater impact on the greenhouse effect at flight altitude.
+Flying is the most climate damaging form of travel: Planes not only emit massive amounts of CO2, nitrogen oxides, aerosols, and water vapour—the emissions also have a greater impact on the greenhouse effect at flight altitude.
 This has drastic consequences for humans and nature.
 Free Erasmus+ tickets will reduce air travel and strengthen environmentally friendly means of transport such as rail.

 Europe and the European institutions